arcionlabs/YCSB/jdbc/README.md

 Please refer to https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties for all other YCSB core properties.

-## JDBC Parameter to Improve Insert Performance

-Some JDBC drivers support re-writing batched insert statements into multi-row insert statements.
-This technique can yield order of magnitude improvement in insert statement performance.
-To enable this feature:
-- **db.batchsize** must be greater than 0.
-The magniute of the improvement can be adjusted by varying **batchsize**.
-Start with a small number and increase at small increments until diminishing return in the improvement is observed.
-- set **jdbc.batchupdateapi=true** to enable batching.
-- set JDBC driver specific connection parameter in **db.url** to enable the rewrite as shown in the examples below:
-  * MySQL [rewriteBatchedStatements=true](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-configuration-properties.html) with `db.url=jdbc:mysql://127.0.0.1:3306/ycsb?rewriteBatchedStatements=true`
-  * Postgres [reWriteBatchedInserts=true](https://jdbc.postgresql.org/documentation/head/connect.html#connection-parameters) with `db.url=jdbc:postgresql://127.0.0.1:5432/ycsb?reWriteBatchedInserts=true`
-  * SQLServer [useBulkCopyForBatchInsert=true](https://learn.microsoft.com/en-us/sql/connect/jdbc/use-bulk-copy-api-batch-insert-operation?view=sql-server-ver16) with `-p db.urlsharddelim='_' -p db.url=jdbc:sqlserver://sqlserver:1433;encrypt=false;useBulkCopyForBatchInsert=true`
-- Driver version requirements:
-  * MariaDB JDBC Driver version needs to be less than 3.0.0 as [rewriteBatchedStatements](https://mariadb.com/kb/en/about-mariadb-connector-j/#removed-option) feature was removed.
-  * SQL Server JDBC Driver version needs to be [9.2 or greater](https://techcommunity.microsoft.com/t5/sql-server-blog/jdbc-driver-9-2-for-sql-server-released/ba-p/2108693)

 ## JDBC Parameters to Control Column Types and Contents
 - `-p jdbc.ycsbkeyprefix`
   - `true` by default inserts `YCSB_KEY` as a string.
 The column will contain for example `user1`,`user2`,`user3`